You cite a source in your paper and suddenly it says:

 - However, the accompanying citation remains in your Word document

-Zotero continues to ‘see’ two different sources in the document – even though only one is visible in the library – and therefore does not delete the “a” and ‘b’.
+Zotero continues to ‘see’ two different sources in the document – even though only one is visible in the library – and therefore does not delete the 'a' and 'b'.

-Why this does not resolve itself automatically
+Why does this not resolve automatically

 Zotero citations live inside your document.